arnab20ghosh/arnab20ghosh/README.md

 - 👋 Hi, I’m @arnab20ghosh
-- 👀 I’m interested in technical writing, API documentation, instructional design, etc.
+- 👀 I was into technical writing, API documentation, instructional design, etc.
-- 🌱 I’m currently learning Python!
-Finally !
+- 🌱 I’m currently a Technical Product Manager leading a team of Test Automation Framework!
-- 💞️ I'm the founder of www.learntechwriting.co
-- 📫 Reach me out at arnab@learntechwriting.co
+- 💞️ Here to learn more in Programming, AI, LLMs, RAG, MCP, etc.

 <!---
 arnab20ghosh/arnab20ghosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.